-The COVID-19 crisis has changed the way we work, the way we shop and certainly how we communicate online with each other and with brands.
-One avenue that has seen greater demand for many sectors is organic search, impacting the SEO strategies of many companies around the world.
+The COVID-19 crisis has changed the way we work, the way we shop, and how we communicate online with each other and brands.
+One avenue that has seen a greater demand for many sectors is organic search, impacting the SEO strategies of many companies around the world.

 The key question here though is what should you be doing right now in terms of SEO?
 While the answer varies for every business – and seeking the advice of a good SEO agency will help you formulate a successful SEO strategy for your unique business concern during COVID-19 – here are some basic tips to get you started.

 Overall, more people are searching online.
 Hardly a surprise as people have been spending more and more time not only just at home but away from their larger social circles.

 However, there has been – and will likely continue to be – greater demand – and therefore more Google searches – for some products and services than historically there perhaps were.

 Restaurants, retail, other in-person businesses with a heavy physical presence – all have been hit by the pandemic and SEO will play a pivotal part in their recovery going forwards.

 Restaurants, for example, need to rethink how and where they want to appear in search.
 Whereas in the past they based their SEO efforts on attracting those people looking for in-person experiences, perhaps now offering delivery, or alternative dining like outdoor dining, will be more important and establishments will need to work out how they can make use of SEO to rank highly for those terms and searches.

 Even if your business primarily operates online, then the chances are good that the COVID-19 pandemic and the changes it has brought with it to the way we live and work will have affected the keywords and key phrases people are using to search for offerings like yours.

 As online searches are going up in volume in general, it’s worth investing in SEO to make the most of it.
 SEO has long been a vital channel for businesses to invest in – but now more than ever, it will be critical for the survival of many more.